 Domino offers fully scalable operational leasing which can help businesses spread the cost over a longer period, ensure maximum uptime, and keep their printing and coding solutions up-to-date.

-By having the right printing solution in place, one that delivers both the correct code data and the required allergens information, businesses can meet their labelling obligations, while also keeping costs to a minimum to protect profit margins.
-Learn how you can fully achieve allergen labelling compliance while maximizing your profitability.
-Contact Domino today to discuss your options.
+By having the right printing solution in place, one that delivers both the correct code data and the required allergens information, businesses can meet their labeling obligations, while also keeping costs to a minimum to protect profit margins.
+Learn how you can fully achieve allergen labeling compliance while maximizing your profitability.
+Contact Domino North America today to discuss your options.

 Otherwise, to find out more about the legislative changes to allergens and what that could mean for your organization, be sure to check out ‘Allergens and the agenda for change’.

 What did you think of this post?
-Let us know in the comments below or even better, be sure to follow us and message us on Facebook, Twitter, or LinkedIn.
+Let us know in the comments below or even better, be sure to follow us and message us on LinkedIn.